tmcclintock/Emulation/README.md

 =========
 This is a pure python imlpementation of basic Gaussian-Process (aka kriging) code.
 In the cosmology community it is known as an emulator, hence the name.
+This only implements the squared-exponential kernel, so it is less flexible than george.
+On the other hand it's dependencies are much less restrictive than george which can only be easily run on a Mac or Linux machine.

 Installation
 ------------